MAdnanNaeem/MAdnanNaeem/README.md

 - 👋 Hi, I’m @MAdnanNaeem and studying Software Engineering.
-- 👀 I’m interested in Computer-Programming and improving basic programming algorithms.
+- 👀 I’m interested in Computer-Programming, Analysis of Algorithm, Web Development(MEAN & MERN), Windows Form Application C#, ASPN.Net & Flutter/Dart.
-- 🌱 I’m currently learning Flutter/Dart, Web Developing(HTML, CSS, Js, bootstraps and PHP).
+- 🌱 I’m currently learning ReactNative & Web Developing (HTML, CSS, Js(bootstraps), React, and NodeJs).
-- 💞️ I’m looking to collaborate on Web Development and Mobile Application development.
+- 💞️ I’m looking to collaborate on Web Development(MEAN) & Mobile Application development(RN).
-- 📫 U can get in touch with me on insta(@MAdnanNaeem), twitter(@MAdnanNaeem) or fb(@MAdnanNaeem).
+- 📫 U can get in touch with me on IG(@MAdnanNaeem), Twitter(@MAdnanNaeem) or FB(@MAdnanNaeem).

 <!---
 MAdnanNaeem/MAdnanNaeem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.